taka-2120/WordBook/docs/upcoming_en.md

 ## Currently working on

-- Redesign card in Card Mode
+- Language specified wordbooks
 - Pin wordbooks and word
-- Priority setting for words
-- Missing word count
+- Add stopwatch feature to Test Mode
-- Word Test Mode
+- Add summary of Test Mode
+- Add more tips how to use this app
+- Add Today's word feature
+- Sorting wordbooks and words

 ## Planning

-- Improve performance to load data and images
 - Text detection from images
-- Language specified wordbooks
 - Invert original and translated wordbooks
 - Improve Open AI response model
 - Automatic translation
+- Speech words
+- Show statistics of your learning
 - Wordbooks sharing
-- Show statistics of your learning
-- Speech words
-- Today's word
-- Sorting wordbooks and words
+- Add retry feature in Test Mode